At this time, there is limited information on Wildology and its origins. However, it is known that it is owned by Midco Distributing LLC.

 Learn more about Potato Protein and other Potato By-products in our article Potatoes, Potato Protein & Potato Starch in Dog Food.

 Wildology uses a variety of grain ingredients in its recipes.
 Examples include Brown Rice, Barley, White Rice, Millet, and Oatmeal.

-Some of these, such as Brown Rice and Oatmeal, would be considered the preferred or best grain ingredients.
+Some of these grain ingredients, such as Brown Rice and Oatmeal, are widely considered to be the preferred or best grain ingredients.

 These oils are added to boost the overall proportion of fat, as well as improve the ratio of beneficial fats such as the Omega Fatty Acids.

 Wildology Animal Testing

-We have no information on what type of testing or feeding trials that Wildology participates in.
+At this time, we have no information on what type of testing or feeding trials that Wildology participates in.